goloshubov/fconfig/README.md

 ```

 The union_vars role adds merge option for some variables (package_list for now).
-Meaning that the final package_list variable will be a merge of last listed variable from group_var or inventory and and corresponding variables from 'union_vars/{group,host}/*
+Meaning that the final package_list variable will be a merge of last listed variable from group_var or inventory and corresponding variables from 'union_vars/{group,host}/*
 ```
 + union_vars/group/all.yml
 + union_vars/group/<groupname>.yml